 Through coordination and implementation of an Oasis Insight pilot program, the food banks in San Diego decreased the wait time for clients from hours in line to just minutes, as well as introduced their food distribution partner agencies to: shared case management; ID cards with scanning and appointment system; and improved agency reporting functions.
 This case study features the solutions and continued possibilities these two food banks are exploring through their collaboration and Oasis network.

 People can say they care, but it means nothing until they prove it.
 There are thousands upon thousands of charitable nonprofits proving they care about the well-being of people in their local communities every day.
 These resources share stories of how they do it, day in and day out, as make a positive difference people's lives and transform their communities.

-CharityTracker has worked alongside United Ways across the U.S. helping them keep track of their good work through data collection and reporting.
+CharityTracker currently works alongside 94 United Ways across the U.S. helping them keep track of their good work through data collection and reporting.
 United Ways and their 211 systems have also used CharityTracker to collaborate and communicate with agencies, schools, churches and more.

 Inspired by their convictions and trough communication and coordination, faith communities are reducing duplication of services and taking proactive approaches to fighting poverty.
 Resources in this category show you how congregations and faith collaborations are creating sustainable, restorative solutions for families.